celestiaorg/celestia-specs/specs/consensus.md

 1. [Block structure](#block-structure): whether the block header is valid, and data in a block is arranged into a valid and matching data root (i.e. syntax).
 1. [State transition](#state-transitions): whether the application of transactions in the block produces a matching and valid state root (i.e. semantics).

+Pseudocode in this section is not in any specific language and should be interpreted as being in a neutral and sane language.

 ## Block Structure

 Before executing [state transitions](#state-transitions), the structure of the [block](./data_structures.md#block) must be verified.